radianttap/Spotifier/README.md

 ### How to run

-This is built with Swift 4.2 code thus use Xcode 10.1.
+This is built with Swift 5 code thus do use Xcode 10.2.

 (1) Install [Homebrew](https://brew.sh)